sofiafer08/CyberHojaldre/Mobility_Management/README.md

 ## General Vehicle Design

 The robotic vehicle is constructed upon a **3D printed PETG chassis**.
 It's powered through the rear axle using a **3V–6V Dual Axis TT Gear Motor** and steered with a **Geekservo 2kg 360° servo**.
-It counts with two **HC-SR04 Ultrasonic Distance Sensors** to detect the track's walls in order to avoid collisions, a **HUSKYLENS Smart Vision Sensor** to detect incoming traffic signs and identify their color and a **TCS3200 Color Sensor Module**.
+It counts with two **HC-SR04 Ultrasonic Distance Sensors** to detect the track's walls in order to avoid collisions, a **HUSKYLENS Smart Vision Sensor** to detect incoming traffic signs and identify their color and a **TCS3200 Color Sensor Module** which serves as a backup for the camera.
 All systems are controlled by an **Arduino UNO R4 WiFi** with a **Module L298P Motor Shield HW-723**.

 ## 3D Printed Parts